-18. Purpose and scope
+20. Purpose and scope

-- 18.1 The purpose of this remedy is to address the AEC which arises from the lack of publicly available information as to: - (a) performance measures of private healthcare facilities; and - (b) performance measures and fees of consultants providing privately-funded healthcare services:

-by requiring that all operators of private healthcare facilities in the UK provide patient episode data for processing and publication by the information organisation approved in accordance with the provisions of this Part of the Order, and that consultants provide fee information to patients by letter or email, using a standard template, and also to the information organisation.
+- 20.1 The purpose of this remedy is to address the AEC which arises from the lack of publicly available information as to: - (a) performance measures of private healthcare facilities; and - (b) performance measures and fees of consultants providing privately-funded healthcare services, by requiring that all operators of private healthcare facilities in the UK provide private patient episode data for processing and publication by the information organisation approved in accordance with the provisions of this Part of the Order, and that consultants provide fee information to patients by letter or email, using a standard template, and also to the information organisation.

-19. Information concerning performance
+21. Information concerning performance

-- 19.1 Every operator of a private healthcare facility shall, subject to paragraphs 3 and 5 of this article, supply the information organisation, on a regular basis from a date no later than 1 September 2016, with information as regards every patient episode of all patients treated at that facility, and data which is sufficiently detailed and complete to enable the information organisation to publish the following types of performance measures at both hospital and consultant level:

-- (a) volumes of procedures undertaken;
+- 21.1 Every operator of a private healthcare facility shall, subject to article 21.3 and article 21.5, supply the information organisation, quarterly from a date no later than 1 September 2016, with information as regards every patient episode of all private patients treated at that facility, and data which is sufficiently detailed and complete to enable the information organisation to publish the following types of performance measures by procedure at both hospital and consultant level: - (a) volumes of procedures undertaken;

-- (b) average lengths of stay;

-- (c) infection rates (with separate figures for surgical-acquired and facilityacquired infection rates);

-- (d) readmission rates;

-- (e) revision surgery rates;

-- (f) mortality rates;

-- (g) unplanned patient transfers (from either the private healthcare facility or PPU to either a different private healthcare facility or PPU);

-- (h) a measure, as agreed by the information organisation and its members, of patient feedback and/or satisfaction; - (i) relevant information, where available, from the clinical registries and audit; - (j) procedure-specific measures of improvement in health outcomes, to the extent indicated by the information organisation to be appropriate; and - (k) frequency of adverse events, to the extent indicated by the information organisation to be appropriate. - 19.2 Operators of private healthcare facilities shall, subject to paragraph 3 of this article, include in the information supplied to the information organisation in accordance with this article: - (a) the General Medical Council reference number of the consultant responsible for each patient episode occurring in the relevant facility; - (b) the National Health Service or equivalent patient identification number [or alternative information from which an NHS number may be derived], or, in the case of patients from outside the UK, a suitable equivalent identifier, as determined by the information organisation; - (c) appropriate diagnostic coding, using the International Statistical Classification of Diseases (ICD) or other internationally recognised standard, as determined by the board of the information organisation, including full details of patient co-morbidities, for each episode; and - (d) appropriate procedure coding, using the OPCS Classification of Interventions and Procedures, or other internationally recognised standard, for each episode. - 19.3 Any disclosure or use of information relating to a particular person must only be made if it is made with the consent of that person. - 19.4 Operators of private healthcare facilities shall pay an amount calculated by reference to the number of patients by each relevant private hospital operator in the preceding calendar year to cover the reasonable costs of the information organisation in processing this information into a format which enables comparison of the data and is likely to be comprehensible to patients. - 19.5 The duty in paragraph 1 of this article does not require an operator to supply the information organisation with information concerning outpatient consultations and treatments provided by an outpatient-only facility.
+- (b) average lengths of stay for each procedure; - (c) infection rates (with separate figures for surgical-acquired and facilityacquired infection rates); - (d) readmission rates; - (e) revision surgery rates; - (f) mortality rates; - (g) unplanned patient transfers (from either the private healthcare facility or PPU to a facility of one of the national health services); - (h) a measure, as agreed by the information organisation and its members, of patient feedback and/or satisfaction; - (i) relevant information, as agreed by the information organisation and its members and, where available, from the clinical registries and audits; - (j) procedure-specific measures of improvement in health outcomes, as agreed by the information organisation and its members to be appropriate; and - (k) frequency of adverse events, as agreed by the information organisation and its members to be appropriate. - 21.2 Operators of private healthcare facilities shall, subject to article 21.3, include in the information supplied to the information organisation in accordance with this article: - (a) the General Medical Council reference number of the consultant responsible for each patient episode occurring in the relevant facility; - (b) the National Health Service or equivalent patient identification number or alternative information from which an NHS number may be derived or a pseudonymised equivalent, or, in the case of patients from outside the UK, a suitable equivalent identifier, as determined by the information organisation; - (c) appropriate diagnostic coding, using the International Statistical Classification of Diseases (ICD) or other internationally recognised standard, as determined by the board of the information organisation, including full details of patient co-morbidities, for each episode; and - (d) appropriate procedure coding, using the OPCS Classification of Interventions and Procedures, or other internationally recognised

+- standard, as determined by the board of the information organisation, for each episode. - 21.3 Any processing of personal data shall be made in accordance with the Data Protection Act 1998. - 21.4 Subject to article 24.3, operators of private healthcare facilities shall pay an amount, calculated by reference to the number of private patients admitted by each relevant private hospital operator in the preceding calendar year, to cover the reasonable costs of the information organisation in processing this information into a format, which enables comparison of the data and is likely to be comprehensible to patients. - 21.5 The duty in article 21.1 does not require a private hospital operator to supply the information organisation with information concerning any outpatient activity.